lightning/bolts/11-payment-encoding.md

 readable and a useful indicator of how much is being requested.

-Donation addresses often don't have an associated amount, so `amount` is optional in that case: usually a minimum payment is required for whatever is being offered in return.
+Donation addresses often don't have an associated amount, so `amount` is optional in that case.
+Usually a minimum payment is required for whatever is being offered in return.

 # Data Part

-The data part consists of multiple sections:
+The data part of a Lightning invoice consists of multiple sections:

 1. `timestamp`: seconds-since-1970 (35 bits, big-endian)
-1. Zero or more tagged parts.
+1. Zero or more tagged parts
-1. `signature`: bitcoin-style signature of above.
-(520 bits)
+1. `signature`: bitcoin-style signature of above (520 bits)

 ## Requirements

-A writer MUST set `timestamp` to the time to the number of seconds since Midnight 1 January 1970, UTC in big-endian.
-A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the Human Readable Part, represented as UTF-8 bytes, concatenated with the Data Part (excluding the signature) with zero bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2 or 3).
+A writer MUST set `timestamp` to the number of seconds since Midnight 1 January 1970, UTC in big-endian.
+A writer MUST set `signature` to a valid 512-bit secp256k1 signature of the SHA2 256-bit hash of the human-readable part, represented as UTF-8 bytes, concatenated with the data part (excluding the signature) with zero bits appended to pad the data to the next byte boundary, with a trailing byte containing the recovery ID (0, 1, 2 or 3).